Dark Oolong Tea Sample Pack

 Try these four excellent dark oolongs to discover your favorite.

-What's in the collection:
+What's in the Discovery Collection:

 Legendary Wuyi Mountain rock tea.
 Rich, layered, sweet, roasted, mineral taste with an amazing aroma